Catamint/N-Puzzle-Solver/README.md

 # N-Puzzle-Solver
-An N Puzzle solver that can:
+An N-puzzle solver that can:

 - Enter an opening and get an optimal solution.